 Figure 3: Who is paying for outcomes?

 A wide range of investor types have engaged in impact bonds in developing countries.
 However, we find that foundations/philanthropists are the most common type of organization providing upfront capital in these deals, with at least one involved in 12 of the 17 deals.
 This includes, for example, the UBS Optimus Foundation, which has invested in all three DIBs in India, as well as Fundación Corona, Fundación Bolivar Davivienda, Fundación Mario Santo Domingo, each of which invested in both the Colombia Workforce SIB and the Cali Employability SIB.
 Other organization types which serve as investors include nonprofits, investment funds, and commercial banks.
 NGOs/nonprofits are by far the most common service providers, engaged across 14 of the 17 impact bonds where data is available.
-Just three of the impact bonds include services provided by for-profit organizations.
+Three of the impact bonds include services provided by for-profit organizations and two are provided by foundations.

 Several bilateral and multilateral organizations have engaged in impact bonds: For example, the Swiss Secretariat of Economic Affairs has provided outcome funding for both SIBs in Colombia, while the Inter-American Development Bank has acted as an outcome payer in the same deals.
 The UK’s Department for International Development (DFID) is an outcome funder in the Village Enterprise DIB in Kenya and Uganda, and the International Committee of the Red Cross DIB.